Dear Valued Client:

 If you have already executed a Living Trust, that by itself does nothing to avoid probate.
 The key to avoiding probate is properly funding the Living Trust.
 In other words:

 - All real property that you own must be deeded to the Trust and titled in the name of the Trust at the time of your death.
 If you have purchased property or refinanced property, please make sure that title of the property is in the name of the Trust.
+Your property tax bill should provide this information.
 California passed a law in 2016 to allow for Transfer on Death Deeds for real estate.
 We do not believe that those are a reasonable alternative to a Living Trust, see our article on our webpage explaining why.

 - For retirement accounts, such as IRAs, 401(k)s, 457, 403(b), Profit Sharing Plans, etc., we generally advise that the spouse (if any) be named as the primary beneficiary and the Living Trust named as the alternate or contingent beneficiary.
 If you are unmarried or consider the retirement account to be your separate property, the Trust should probably be named as the primary For an explanation of why we recommend this, go to our web page www.drobnylaw.com and click articles and then click the article “Designating a Trust as Beneficiary of Individual Retirement Account Benefits.”

-If you have any questions with respect to the funding of your Trust, we have three (3) full-time Transfer Specialists, Monique Mitchell, Regina Herrera and Linda Moua who handle these matters.
-Please e-mail them at firstname.lastname@example.org or email@example.com or firstname.lastname@example.org with any questions with respect to properly funding your Trust.
+If you have any questions with respect to the funding of your Trust, we have three (3) full-time Transfer Specialists, Regina Herrera, Chris Corcoran and Linda Moua who handle these matters.
+Please e-mail them at firstname.lastname@example.org, email@example.com or firstname.lastname@example.org with any questions with respect to properly funding your Trust.
 If this office helped you create your Trust, there is no charge for their services with respect to keeping it properly funded.

 Federal Estate Taxes.
-Beginning January 1, 2016, if you are unmarried and your estate exceeds $5.45 million, or if you are married with a living trust and your estate exceeds $10.9 million there will be Federal estate taxes after your death under current law, at forty percent (40%) on anything over the Exemption Equivalent amount.
-Significant tax planning strategies are available to minimize or eliminate these Federal estate taxes.
+Beginning January 1, 2017, if you are unmarried and your estate exceeds $5.49 million, or if you are married with a living trust and your estate exceeds $10.98 million there will be Federal estate taxes after your death under current law, at forty percent (40%) on anything over the Exemption Equivalent amount.
+The Administration has proposed an increase in the Exemption Equivalent to $10.0 million per person and total repeal of the Federal Estate Tax by 2014.
+Significant tax planning strategies are available to minimize or eliminate these Federal estate taxes, but I am hesitant to undertake those strategies unless a client’s net worth significantly exceeds these thresholds.
 Techniques include:

-- You can gift up to $14,000.00 per year, per donee, and such gifts below $14,000.00 per year per donee are not used to reduce the $5.45 million that you can give away at death.
+- You can gift up to $14,500 in 2017 and $15,000.00 starting in 2018 per year, per donee, and such gifts below $14,500/$15,000.00 per year per donee are not used to reduce the $5.49 million that you can give away at death.
 If you can afford to make these kinds of gifts without impacting your future income or standard of living, you might consider making these gifts early each new year.
 If you wish to gift to a disabled individual, California recently created 529A/ABLE accounts.
 See below for more information.

 - However, gifts of appreciated assets will lose step-up in basis upon your death and your donee will receive carry over basis.
-If your estate is substantially over $5.45 million (unmarried) or $10.9 million (married), using up all or part of the $5.45 million exemption against Estate and Gift Taxes during life might make sense.
+If your estate is substantially over $5.49 million (unmarried) or $10.98 million (married), using up all or part of the $5.49 million exemption against Estate and Gift Taxes during life might make sense.
 Retaining the assets in your estate until death causes lifetime appreciation in value to be taxed in your estate.
-On the other hand, if your total taxable Estate is not going to exceed $5.45 million, keeping the assets until you die allows your heirs to inherit those assets at a stepped-up basis, while gifting them during life results in carry over basis.
-On the other hand, gifting all or part of the $5.45 million during life gets the appreciation out of your taxable estate, passing more value to your heirs.
+On the other hand, if your total taxable Estate is not going to exceed $5.49 million, keeping the assets until you die allows your heirs to inherit those assets at a stepped-up basis, while gifting them during life results in carry over basis.
+On the other hand, gifting all or part of the $5.49 million during life gets the appreciation out of your taxable estate, passing more value to your heirs.
 If your total estate is over $5 million net unmarried or $10 million net married, please e-mail me at email@example.com so that we can keep you up to date on changes in the tax laws over the next few years.
-With the Republican Party taking control of the White House, Senate and House of Representatives, it is highly likely that a significant reduction or elimination of the estate tax is forthcoming early in 2017.
+It is highly likely that a significant reduction or elimination of the estate tax is forthcoming early in 2018.
 Therefore, we caution against additional planning this year.

 - Charitable Remainder Trusts allow you to liquidate appreciated assets without paying any capital gains taxes, retain the income for life, retain control of the asset management decisions for life and receive a significant income tax deduction in the year you fund the Charitable Remainder Trust.
 If you are facing Required Minimum Distributions (RMD) from a retirement account, this can generate an offsetting deduction.
-As Capital Gains Taxes have increased dramatically, many of our clients need to consider this option.
+As clients’ stock and real estate portfolios increased dramatically, many of our clients need to consider this option.

 - Family Limited Partnerships and Intentionally Defective Grantor Trusts have allowed you to pass a significant portion of a closely held business, farm, ranch or investment real estate out of your taxable estate while allowing you to retain control and income during your life.
-Proposed changes to Tax Law could eliminate the use of discounting as early as December 31, 2016.
-Please contact me or Emily A. Foehr immediately if you would like to discuss a Family Limited Partnership or Intentionally Defective Grantor Trust, as it is likely that tax laws enacted in the future could eliminate this tool.
+Proposed changes to Tax Law could eliminate the use of discounting as early as December 31, 2017.
+Please contact me immediately if your estate significantly exceeds $10.0 million and you would like to discuss a Family Limited Partnership or Intentionally Defective Grantor Trust, as it is likely that tax laws enacted in the future could eliminate this tool.

 Non-Citizen Spouses.
 If either you and/or your spouse is not a U.S. citizen, there may be some significant estate tax problems with the way your Trust is written, which may be avoided by amending your Trust and creating a Qualified Domestic Trust (QDOT).
 If either you and/or your spouse is not a U.S. citizen, and your Living Trust does not contain QDOT provisions, please contact Philip S. Sousa to discuss this issue.